Trail summary

 Hike overview

-Descending through the bushland past the cypress pines, to the clear blue secluded waters of Boronia Beach feels like you've stumbled into the Mediterranean.
-The historic private residence behind the beach is 'Boronia', which was once the Boronia Hotel (circa 1900).
-It was popular in the days when the old ferry docked at the jetty at Kingston Beach bringing day-trippers from Hobart.
-Folk would visit the hotel for a cup of tea and wander through its terraced rhododendron gardens down to Boronia Beach.
+Descending through the bushland past cypress pines to the clear blue, secluded waters of Boronia Beach feels like stepping into the Mediterranean.
+Behind the beach lies the historic private residence 'Boronia', which was once the Boronia Hotel (circa 1900).
+In its heyday, when the old ferry docked at the jetty at Kingston Beach, day-trippers from Hobart would visit the hotel for a cup of tea and wander through its terraced rhododendron gardens down to Boronia Beach.

 Tips